seamplex/feenox/doc/tutorials/320-thermal/README.markdown

 2. The location of the pellet inside the fuel element: the effect depends on the reactor design but for reactors where the moderator is separated from the coolant, this change is very significative.
-3. The spatial location $\mathbf{x}$ inside the pellet: points near the periphery of the pellet now dissipate more power than those located in the bulk because they “have access” to more moderated neutrons coming from the outside.
+3. The spatial location $`\mathbf{x}`$ inside the pellet: points near the periphery of the pellet now dissipate more power than those located in the bulk because they “have access” to more moderated neutrons coming from the outside.
-4. The temperature $T(\mathbf{x})$: hot nuclei are less likely to fission.
+4. The temperature $`T(\mathbf{x})`$: hot nuclei are less likely to fission.

 along with other nuclear-related stuff such as fuel burn-up,